 The advantages of blockchain in humanitarian projects can be further realized as fundraisers find new potential.
-UNICEF Australia currently runs a unique fundraising program which takes full advantage of donator’s computer processing power.
+UNICEF Australia currently runs a unique fundraising program that takes full advantage of the donator’s computer processing power.

 As a new vehicle of fundraising, donating your processing power is still quite early to the scene.
 Doing so doesn’t yet garnish the same benefits for donors that more conventional methods typically receive.
 Most notably, donating your processing power doesn’t get you a tax benefit, so UNICEF Australia still asks that you make larger contributions directly to them.

 However, donating your computer’s processing power is super accessible and has low barriers to entry for those already on a computer.

 The advantages of blockchain in entertainment and the arts have mostly come in the form of the ERC-721 token on the Ethereum blockchain.
 ERC-721 tokens are non-fungible meaning each token is unique to itself and never repeated.

 Within the digital universe, the applications of non-fungible tokens seem a bit endless.
 Virtually any digital asset that is meant to be limited in quantity could be built as an ERC-721 and monitored on a blockchain which supports it.
 Some that come to mind: Ebooks, digital art, in-game items, creative design assets, audiobooks, movies, and basically anything else that is meant to have some form of copyright protection.

 Digital Copyright and Ownership